Tiger Telematics

-Tiger Telematics, or Tiger, was a Swedish electronics company, best known for the failed Gizmondo handheld game console.
+Tiger Telematics, or Tiger, was a Swedish-American electronics company, best known for the failed Gizmondo handheld game console.

 History

 In 2000, Carl Freer formed Eagle Eye Scandinavian, a small electronics distribution business in Sweden.
 In 2002 the company merged with Floor Décor, a carpet retailer based in Jacksonville, Florida.
 Once that was completed, Floor Décor's Michael Carrender became the company's chief financial officer.

 The merged company soon renamed itself Tiger Telematics Inc. with a new ticker symbol "TIGR".
 It made an attempt to take on Sony and Nintendo in the UK gaming market and relocated at an office near Farnborough Airfield.
 Stefan Eriksson, whom Freer had met during a previous business visit, was brought into the company with Peter Uf and Johan Enander.

 Gizmondo launch

 The Gizmondo device made its debut as a concept product at the German CeBIT show in March 2004, when its European subsidiary was then known as Gametrac Europe before renaming itself as Gizmondo Europe.

 The company became known for its extravagant spending, despite not yet making a profit, let alone getting the Gizmondo off the ground.
 It counts amongst its exploits buying out model agency ISIS, and leasing a shop on Regent Street in London as its flagship showroom at a cost of £175,000 per annum.
 Despite the losses, Tiger Telematics gained continuing funding, including $73.1 million worth of investment capital during 2005, and it issued some 24.7 million shares which brought in over $200 million.

 The showroom also ran a launch party at the Park Lane Hotel and its own store, sparing no expense.
 The party was hosted by Dannii Minogue and Tom Green, with performances by Sting, Pharrell, Busta Rhymes and Jamiroquai.
 Sting was rumored to be paid £750,000 for the performance.
 In an attempt to promote the product, Eriksson competed at the 24 hours of Le Mans in the Gizmondo-sponsored Ferrari 360 Modena GTC in 2005, but retired in the morning with mechanical troubles.

 In August 2004, the company announced it was buying Swedish games developer Indie Studios, which had already agreed to create two titles for the handheld.